trailblazer/reform/README.md

 ### Using Contracts

-Applying a contract is simple, all you need is a populated object (e.g. an album after `#update_attributes`).
+Applying a contract is simple, all you need is a populated object (e.g. an album after `#assign_attributes`).

 ```ruby
 album.assign_attributes(..)